vitiral/artifact/README.md

 The following should remain relatively stable but may have minor tweaks before 2.0:
 - The output of commands, including:
-  - The format of the output.
+  - The format of the output messages.
 I.e. you should not rely on `art ls` having a specific output format.
   - The format of artifacts as performed by `art fmt`.
-  - Messages printed directly to terminal.
-- The json format returned by `art ls --json` and through the json-rpc server from `art serve`
+- The json format returned by `art ls --json` and through the json-rpc server from `art serve`.
 - Anything not mentioned in the first section.
 If you are unsure, please open a ticket.

 The following are expected to change a lot before 2.0:
 - The web ui.
-Hopefully the changes will be an almost uniform improvement.
+Hopefully the changes will be an almost uniform improvement for everybody.
 - The `art serve` http interface including its API methods and data format.
 - The code and expected functions/types/etc of the library itself should be considered highly unstable.
 Future work will involve breaking it into smaller